Toonattik: History

 A new Toonattik website was created by 4T2 and launched in late January 2006, allowing viewers to play virtual versions of their favourite "Toonattik Twizzler" games, as well as send emails to Rickers and Williamson, read about their favourite cartoons and unlock bonus content by entering a secret code word revealed at the end of each show.

 On 12 March 2006, ITV began simulcasting Toonattik on the CITV Channel, allowing younger Sky Digital, Virgin Media and Freeview viewers to access the show through the children's section of the EPG for the first time.
 Also, the EPG showed details for the programmes broadcast during the Toonattik time slot, instead of merely saying Toonattik.

 A Toonattik board game was produced by Character Options Ltd in 2007.

-On 6 March 2010 it was reported that Toonattik presenters Rickers and Williamson would be made redundant, as part of ITV plc's buyout of Disney's 25% share in GMTV (since renamed to ITV Breakfast).
+On 6 March 2010, it was reported that Toonattik presenters Rickers and Williamson would be made redundant, as part of ITV plc's buyout of Disney's 25% share in GMTV (since renamed to ITV Breakfast).
 They presented Toonattik together for the last time on 9 May 2010, which featured a big song finale at the end.
 Soon after their departure, Jamie & Anna were hired to work for Nickelodeon.
-From the following weekend, the slot relaunched with out-of-vision presentation, and this remained until its eventual axing at the end of 2010.
+From the following weekend, the slot relaunched with out-of-vision presentation, this remained until its eventual axing at the end of 2010.
 From 15 May to 26 December 2010, the programme was hosted by the animated characters named the "Toonteam" (Bizzle, Hobson, Cocker3, Donk, Pat, Ni-No, Brian and Poop Dog), in place of Rickers and Williamson.
-On 18 January 2014 children's in-vision presentation during the ITV Breakfast slot at weekends returned in the form of Scrambled!.
+On 18 January 2014, children's in-vision presentation during the ITV Breakfast slot at weekends returned in the form of Scrambled!.